 For “Dateline NBC,” Holt has anchored numerous specials and investigative reports, such as “Breathless,” a story of injustice that examined the connection between childhood asthma and poverty in America.
 Holt also reported on wrongful convictions involving Richard Rosario and Johnny Hincapie, two cases that made national headlines.
 Additionally, he reported three hours on the aftermath of the Great Recession as part of the “American Now” documentary series.

 Holt came to MSNBC from after 14 years at WBBM-TV in Chicago.
 Previously, Holt worked as a reporter at WCBS-TV in New York City and sister station KCBS-TV in Los Angeles as a reporter and weekend anchor.
 His work has been recognized with numerous honors, including multiple Emmy Awards and a Robert F. Kennedy Journalism award.
-In April 2016 Holt received several notable designations: he was featured on TIME’s 100 Most Influential People list, The Hollywood Reporter’s Most Powerful People in New York list and was named “Journalist of the Year” by the National Association of Black Journalists.
+In June 2017, Holt was honored with Quinnipiac University’s Fred Friendly First Amendment Award.
+In April 2016, Holt received several notable designations: he was featured on TIME’s 100 Most Influential People list, The Hollywood Reporter’s Most Powerful People in New York list and was named “Journalist of the Year” by the National Association of Black Journalists.
 He was named to Variety’s New York Power List in September 2016.